-To ensure that the correct date and time is used when running patches that update server.exe, make sure that the DOS clock is set correctly.

-If the time and date are incorrect, version control problems might arise.
+When running patches that update SERVER.EXE, make sure the DOS clock is set correctly.
+If the time and date are incorrect, version control problems may occur.

-Bring down the server and set the correct date and time in DOS.
-Booting the server sets the DOS clock to match the CMOS clock on the server.
+To do this, bring down the server and set the correct date and time in DOS.
+Booting the server sets the DOS clock to match the complementary metal oxide semiconductor (CMOS) clock on the server.